 Failure to comply with the examination process can result in severe consequences, including penalties and sanctions.

-The debtor's role is to assist in the fair and comprehensive discovery of their assets and financial status, allowing the creditor to enforce the judgment appropriately.
+The debtor’s role is to assist in the fair and comprehensive discovery of their assets and financial status, allowing the creditor to enforce the judgment appropriately.
+Debtors have the right to be represented by an attorney or lawyer during the examination and are protected from harassment.

 Judgment creditors must familiarize themselves with the laws and provisions applicable to their jurisdiction to ensure a smooth and lawful examination process.